Alcohol and Fatty Liver Disease: Why You Should Stop NOW

 It was difficult for me to accept what I’m about to say, but it is true: those are not real friends.
 Real friends are supportive and help you get past the most difficult moments in your life, not make it more difficult.

-But despite all these, things weren’t that bad.
+But despite all these things, it wasn’t all that bad.
 It’s easy to say no and stop drinking.
 It’s the only option that you have, actually, if you want to reverse NAFLD and get your life back!

-I always got hungry after or during a night out and ended up drinking very unhealthy, greasy, bad-for-you food as a results.
+I always got hungry after or during a night out and ended up eating very unhealthy, greasy, bad-for-you food as a result.

 Can’t you drink alcohol in moderation if you have a fatty liver disease?